Crude Oil Windfall Profit Tax Act of 1980

 The Crude Oil Windfall Profit Tax Act of 1980 (P.L.
-96-223) was enacted as part of a compromise between the Carter Administration and the Congress over the decontrol of crude oil prices.
+96-223) was enacted as part of a compromise between the Carter Administration and the United States Congress over the decontrol of crude oil prices.
 The Act was intended to recoup the revenue earned by oil producers as a result of the sharp increase in oil prices brought about by the OPEC oil embargo.
 According to a report by the Congressional Research Service, the Act's title was a misnomer.
 "Despite its name, the crude oil windfall profit tax... was not a tax on profits.
 It was an excise tax... imposed on the difference between the market price of oil, which was technically referred to as the removal price, and a statutory 1979 base price that was adjusted quarterly for inflation and state severance taxes."
 The report also stated that the tax only generated $40 billion in net revenue though it was projected to generate $175 billion, and because the tax was an excise tax on oil produced domestically in the United States and not imposed on imported oil, it reduced domestic oil production by 1-5% while dependence on imported oil increased by 3-13%.